Do you know your 4Cs from your 4Cs? Read more about these two marketing models, plus find practical examples to apply to your marketing strategy

-Two groups of marketers have created the 4Cs.
+Two groups of marketers have created the 4Cs marketing model.
 This often leads to confusion about what’s being discussed and where!

 Let’s clarify the two models:

 - The 4Cs to replace the 4Ps of the marketing mix: Consumer wants and needs; Cost to satisfy; Convenience to buy and Communication (Lauterborn, 1990).

 - The 4Cs for marketing communications: Clarity; Credibility; Consistency and Competitiveness (Jobber and Fahy, 2009).

 Lauterborn’s 4Cs: Consumer wants and needs; Cost to satisfy; Convenience to buy and Communication

 In 1990 Bob Lauterborn wrote an article in Advertising Age saying how the 4Ps (he didn’t address the 7Ps) were dead and today’s marketer needed to address the real issues.

 He suggested ‘Consumer wants and needs’ as the focus on being product-led to companies making things customers didn’t want.
 A good example of this is probably Nokia, making lots of products, but failing to satisfy consumer needs and wants.